Azure-Samples/ms-identity-java-spring-tutorial/2-Authorization-I/call-graph/README.md

 ### Protecting routes with AADWebSecurityConfigurerAdapter

-By default, this app protects the **ID Token Details** page so that only logged-in users can access it.
-This app looks up this value from the `application.properties` file.
+By default, this app protects the **ID Token Details** and **Call Graph** pages so that only logged-in users can access them.
+This app uses configures these routes from the `app.protect.authenticated` property from the `application.properties` file.
 To configure your app's specific requirements, extend `AADWebSecurityConfigurationAdapter` in one of your classes.
-For example see this app's [SecurityConfig](./src/main/java/com/microsoft/azuresamples/msal4j/msidentityspringbootwebapp/SecurityConfig.java) class.
+For an example, see this app's [SecurityConfig](./src/main/java/com/microsoft/azuresamples/msal4j/msidentityspringbootwebapp/SecurityConfig.java) class.

 ```java
 @EnableWebSecurity